mrak/stubby4node/README.md

 Performing a `GET` request on `localhost:8889` will return a JSON array of all currently saved responses.
 It will reply with `204 : No Content` if there are none saved.

 Performing a `GET` request on `localhost:8889/<id>` will return the JSON object representing the response with the supplied id.

+### The Status Page

+You can also view the currently configured endpoints by going to `localhost:8889/status`

 ## Changing Existing Endpoints